create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 TwoSidedMaterial specifies surface rendering properties for associated geometry nodes, for outer (front) and inner (back) sides of polygons.
 Material attributes are used by the X3D lighting equations during rendering.

-The TwoSidedMaterial node belongs to the **Shape** component and requires at least support level **4,** its default container field is *material.* It is available from X3D version 3.2 up to 4.0.
+The TwoSidedMaterial node belongs to the **Shape** component and requires at least support level **4,** its default container field is *material.* It is available from X3D version 3.2 or higher.

 >**Deprecated:** This node is **deprecated** as of X3D version 4.0.
 Future versions of the standard may remove this node.
 {: .prompt-danger }